 Be nice.
 Or else.

-Joined over 3 years ago via an invitation from Katrina D.
+Senior UX Designer Joined almost 5 years ago via an invitation from Katrina D.

 This article talks about the "trends" of 2017, but it doesn't articulate what to do to change what was stated.
 This seems like a rant, more than a meaningful article (IMO).